 Debate over issues concerning the non-indexed \$3 million threshold and the taxation of unrealised capital gains then put the proposal on ice.
-The Bill containing the change is expected to be reintroduced now that Parliament has resumed.
-The Bill proposes to insert a new Division 296 into the Income Tax Assessment Act 1997, which is why you might hear the change called the "Division 296 tax".
+The Bill containing the change is expected to be reintroduced now that Parliament has resumed (from 22 July 2025).
+The Bill as it was previously presented proposed to insert a new Division 296 into the Income Tax Assessment Act 1997, which is why you might hear the change called the "Division 296 tax".